Extreme weather events cause significant damage to global food production and disrupt supply chains

 The number of people at risk of hunger is projected to increase by 10% to 20% by 2040, with 65% of these people living in sub-Saharan Africa

-The WINnERS project is a series of effective work programmes focusing on five key areas.
+The ARISE project is a series of effective work programmes focusing on five key areas.

 These include predicting the likelihood of extreme weather events, assessing weather and agricultural risk to farmers, managing supply chain risk for farmers, banks, buyers, food manufacturers and retailers, demonstrating livelihood impacts for smallholder farmers and harmonizing the regulatory environment for insurance products and services in project countries.